 - generate leads, and

-LinkedIn is an excellent resource for businesses looking to hire top talent.
+LinkedIn is an excellent resource for businesses using recruitment marketing to hire top talent.
 The reverse is also true.
 Those searching for a great job can network effectively on LinkedIn to help advance their careers.

 Many of the best positions are never advertised by companies.
 Likewise, many of the best candidates for those positions are not necessarily looking for another job.